 Users often complain about not receiving invitations or reminder emails because their email spam filters identified the message from LimeSurvey as spam.

 The fact that an email is treated as spam depends mostly on the spam filter being used and its settings.
 A spam filter usually checks the sender address, and the email subject and content.
 Changing its settings could solve the way in which the users' email providers treat the messages from LimeSurvey.

 Some possible issues and solutions are listed in the following limesurvey-consulting.com blog post.

-LimeSurvey automatically tries to determine the URL for the invitation link by looking at the URL by which you logged in to the LimeSurvey administration.
+LimeSurvey automatically tries to determine the URL for the invitation link by looking at the URL that you logged into the LimeSurvey administration with.
 However, with some server (mis)configurations this might not work properly and you will have to set this manually.

 You can edit "application/config/config.php" to change the default base URL value.
-Add a hostInfo property like this to the existing 'components' array.
+Add a hostInfo property, as shown below, to the existing 'components' array.